gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.FindChangedBloonId(this BloonModel, Action<BloonModel>) Method

-(Cross-Game compatible) Finds the id for a bloon that has the properties of this bloonModel, or null if there isn't one
+Finds the id for a bloon that has the properties of this bloonModel, or null if there isn't one

 ```csharp
 public static string FindChangedBloonId(this Assets.Scripts.Models.Bloons.BloonModel bloonModel, System.Action<Assets.Scripts.Models.Bloons.BloonModel> change);